Filialleiden » Filial affliction brewing at 0650 hours

 “Hey, I am bein’ sincere.
 Honest.”
 Werner fell back onto the bed, kicked his legs up on the bedpost, and folded his hands behind his head.
 “Anyway, this is a cute town.
 Not what I expected.
 Can see where ya got your small-town boy charm from.”
 He stretched out his arms and framed the ceiling.
 “Ya know if I ever retire from the biz, settlin’ in this kinda place doesn’t sound too bad.”

 Gilbert scoffed.
 “The town’s alright.
 Haven’t had leave since the border conflict with Aquarius.
 Feel kinda guilty.
-Not only is Werner not here, but neither are any of the locals in the area.
+Not only is Werner not here, but neither are any of the locals out serving who’re form the area.
 Not on leave yet.
 No one to drink with.
 Greta isn’t here either.”

 “Greta?”
 Werner squinted before his face brightened.
 “Ah, right, the Specialist medic.
 Your girlfriend—”